How to Send Mail

 In an effort to curb the introduction of drugs into facilities, the Department of Corrections (DOC) has overhauled its system for sending mail to inmates.
 All inmate mail will be sent to a central processing facility,

-Effective immediately, all inmate mail should now be shipped to the following address utilizing existing DOC mail rules:
+All inmate mail should be shipped to the following address utilizing existing DOC mail rules:

 Inmate Name/Inmate Number